Gowran: Barony of Gowran

 Gowran is at the centre of the Barony of the same name.
 The Barony of Gowran contains 36 parishes (see map), three of which are split between the Barony of Gowran and the Baronies of Fassadinin and Ida (Mothell, Kilmadum and Inistioge).
 Most of the eastern boundary of the barony of Gowran is formed by the River Barrow.

 Richard FitzPatrick was created Lord Gowran in 1715, and his son John was created Earl of Upper Ossory in 1751.
 Both titles became extinct in 1818.

 Transport

 Rail

 Gowran railway station opened on 14 November 1850 and closed on 1 January 1963.

 Gowran can be reached from Kilkenny railway station (14 kilometres), Muine Bheag railway station (13 kilometres) and Thomastown railway station (14 kilometres distant).
 Kilkenny railway station has a park and ride facility.
 There is a charge for parking.
 Muine Bheag also has a park and ride facility.
-Parking was free until 2015 when charges charges were introduced.
+Parking was free until 2015 when charges were introduced.